 If you’re a renter without insurance, you’re taking a big risk.
-You’re also part of a large group that wrongly assumes their landlord’s policy gives them coverage.
+You’re also part of a large group that wrongly assumes their landlord’s policy provides coverage.
 This isn’t the case, as a landlord’s property insurance coverage only pays for damage to their building, not your belongings.

 A 2014 Insurance Information Institute poll found that 95% of homeowners have full coverage but only 37% of renters have insurance protection.
+In many counties in California, it’s required by law.
+Remember that when you bundle Auto and Renters Insurance, you’re eligible for a big discount.
 Here are just six reasons why you need renters insurance in California.

 Learn why renters insurance in California is a good choice.

 Renters insurance is surprisingly affordable.
 According to the National Association of Insurance Commissioners (NAIC), the average cost of renters insurance is anywhere from $15 to $30 per month.
 Your annual cost will depend on where you live, the type of property, and how much coverage you choose.